rl-max/deep-reinforcement-learning-pytorch/README.md

 9. [SAC](https://github.com/rl-max/deep-reinforcement-learning-pytorch/blob/main/sac.py)
 ## Algorithms coming soon
 10. [C51](https://github.com/rl-max/deep-reinforcement-learning-pytorch/blob/main/c51.py)
 (C51 is poorly learned now.
 It will be fixed later.
-Please use it just for reference only)
+Please use it for reference only)
 11. A3C
 12. D4PG
 ## Algorithms to be added in the future